oxipay/oxidocs/README.md

         mkdocs serve
 * Commit your changes and push your branch back up to GitHub.
 * Submit a PR.
-* When the PR is merged into the master branch, the Appveyor build will automatically push the generated content up to the associated GitHub pages repo - [oxipay.github.io](https://github.com/oxipay/oxipay.github.io)
+* When the PR is merged into the "oxidocs" branch or the "ezidocs" branch, the Appveyor build will automatically push the generated content up to the associated AWS S3 bucket.